 The endorsers of the proposed member then should contact email@example.com to have the new member added to the CERN listserv.
 Once on the list, the endorsers send out a Welcome to the listserv with the new member’s Introductory Statement.
 New members will be given instructions on how to access the membership home page.

-To find current CERN members you can look on the People page (which profiles the CERN members who are also members of the Community Economies Institute), or look through the list of recent CERN publications.
+To find current CERN members you can search on the map (above); look on the People page (which profiles the CERN members who are also members of the Community Economies Institute); or look through the list of recent CERN publications.

 CERN communicates via a list-serve: firstname.lastname@example.org.
 This list is used to circulate new research output, information about conferences, links to parallel or complementary research, and links to economic experiments.
 In addition to the International CERN list there are regional sub-lists of CERN, in Eastern Australia (CERN-Sydney), in North-East USA (CERN-NE), in Latin America (CERN-LA) and in Europe (CERN-Europe).
 CERN sub lists are used to circulate notice of any regional meetings.